-Graduate Transfer Policies for the Master of Arts in Theology
+Graduate Transfer Policies for the Masters programs of the Hubmaier School.

-Truett McConnell University may accept up to 40 semester hours of transfer credit from any of the following:
+Truett McConnell University may accept up to 2/3 of the total semester hours required for any specific program.

 - · Regionally accredited institutions - Association of Theological Schools (ATS) accredited institutions - Transnational Association of Christian Colleges and Schools (TRACS) accredited institutions